Milindp-16/deal-spy/README.md

 - **Modular Code Architecture**
   Clean service-controller-router pattern with reusable utilities and middlewares.

+---

-Setting Up Environment Variables
+##  Setting Up Environment Variables

 Create a new file named .env in the root of your project and add the following content:

-#SCRAPER
 BRIGHT_DATA_USERNAME=
 BRIGHT_DATA_PASSWORD=

-#DB
 MONGODB_URI=

-#OUTLOOK
 EMAIL_USER=
 EMAIL_PASS=